ekimekim/gbos/docs/interfaces.md

 the real sprite table and drawn on screen at any time - that includes if, say, you've changed a sprite's position but not yet finished by changing its tile number!

-After you've made changes, you must set `DirtySprites` in HRAM to `1` in order to trigger a copy into real sprite RAM at the start of the next frame.
+After you've made changes, you must call `T_GraphicsSetDirtySprites` in order to trigger a copy into real sprite RAM at the start of the next frame.

 A helper function `T_GraphicsWriteSprite` has been provided which allows you to atomically change